Expert Mode

 Match any (OR)

-Any condition in this block will be matched with “OR”.
-This requires one condition to be met in order to be matched positive.
+Conditions in this block will be matched with “OR”.
+This requires one or more conditions - but not all - to be met in order to be matched positive.

 Match none (NOT)

-All conditions in this block will be matched with “AND”.
-To be matched positive, no or any condition may match - but not all together.
+All conditions in this block will be matched with “NOT”.
+To be matched positive, no condition may match.

 See evaluation order to understand how Zammad evaluates triggers in expert mode.

-By using the Icon for adding a new subclause block icon you can add as many logic blocks as you need.
+By using the Icon for adding a new subclause block icon you can add new logic blocks.
 New blocks will be added below the object you’re using the Icon for adding a new subclause block icon on.

 The level will be automatically set to a lower level than the object you’re using it on.